2004–05 NFL playoffs: AFC: New York Jets 20, San Diego Chargers 17 (OT)

+The Chargers would not be eliminated in the Wild Card Round again until 2022.

 This was the first postseason meeting between the Jets and Chargers.

 Sunday, January 9, 2005

 AFC: Indianapolis Colts 49, Denver Broncos 24

-The Colts followed up their wild-card blowout of the Broncos in the previous year's Wild Card Round, and also made up for a loss in Denver's INVESCO Field at Mile High a week earlier with another thrashing.
+The Colts followed up their wild card blowout of the Broncos in the previous year's Wild Card Round, and also made up for a loss in Denver's INVESCO Field at Mile High a week earlier with another thrashing.
 Indianapolis scored a franchise playoff record seven touchdowns and led 35–3 at the half.
 Colt quarterback Peyton Manning, who threw a record 49 touchdown passes in the 2004 regular season, completed 27 of 33 passes for 457 yards (the second highest total ever in a playoff game) and four touchdowns, including two to receiver Reggie Wayne (who had 10 receptions for 221 yards receiving on the day), and one each to tight end Dallas Clark (who caught 6 passes for 113 yards) and running back James Mungro.
 Manning and running backs Edgerrin James and Dominic Rhodes scored rushing touchdowns.
 For Denver, quarterback Jake Plummer threw for 284 yards and 2 touchdowns, with 1 interception, while receiver Rod Smith caught 7 passes for 99 yards and a score.

 Manning dominated the Broncos in the first quarter, completing 11 of 14 passes for 156 yards.
 On the Colts second drive of the game, he completed two passes to Wayne for 41 yards and a 25-yard pass to tight end Marcus Pollard before throwing a 2-yard touchdown pass to Mungro.
 Then after a Denver punt, Manning completed three passes to Clark for 63 yards on an 87-yard drive that ended with a 1-yard touchdown run by James, giving Indianapolis a 14–0 lead with 38 seconds left in the first quarter.